Matthew-Han-yy/capstone1/README.md

 The output of our code suggests that using the model SARIMAX(2, 1, 0)x(0, 1, 1, 12) which yields the lowest AIC value of -97.012.
 We should therefore consider this to be optimal option out of all the models we have generated.

+### What is the Akaike Information Criterion (AIC)?

+The Akaike information criterion (AIC) is an estimator of the relative quality of statistical models for a given set of data.
+Given a collection of models for the data, AIC estimates the quality of each model, relative to each of the other models.

 A summary report of the stepwise_model:

 `stepwise_model.summary()`